LotrExtendedTeam/Extended-Wiki/wiki/docs/wiki/entities/good/Blue_Mountains_Miner.md

 ## Behavior

-Miners will automatically attack any enemies, fighting back against attackers with their pickaxe.
+By default, Smiths don't attack unless provoked, but they will fight back against attackers with their hammer.

 ## Equipment

 Blue Mountains Miners wear no armour, making them an decently easy NPC to kill.
-Although they will charge you without being provoked, unlike a [[blue_mountains_commander|Commander]] or [[blue_mountains_merchant|Merchant]].
+However, they won't attack enemies unless first attacked so there isn't much need to kill them.

 ## Trading